-Practice 3.2 Provide rigorous evidence-based instruction
+Practice 3.2: Provide rigorous evidencebased instruction

-- · Set high academic standards and ensure access to rigorous standards-based curricula. - Provide support to ensure evidence is used in instructional planning and facilitation of student learning. - As gaps are identified in the curriculum or instructional delivery, develop plans to strengthen these key components.
+- Set high academic standards and ensure access to rigorous standards-based curricula. - Provide support to ensure that evidence is used in instructional planning and facilitation of student learning. - As gaps are identified in the curriculum or the delivery of instruction, develop plans to strengthen these key components.

-Conduct a curriculum analysis and map lesson plans against standards to ensure the plans adequately represent the standards.
-Determine whether adjustments and support are needed to ensure all students have access to the curricula.
-In each instructional mode utilized-whether whole class, small group, independent work, technology-based, or homework-teachers routinely utilize the best instructional practices for that mode and school leaders support their development of those practices.
+Conduct a curriculum analysis and map lesson plans against standards to ensure that the plans adequately represent the standards.
+Determine whether adjustments and support are needed to ensure that all students have access to the curricula.
+In each instructional mode utilized-whether whole-class work, small-group work, independent work, technology-based work, or homework-teachers routinely utilize the best instructional practices for that mode, and school leaders support their development of those practices.

-Impact of collaborative activity: mapping curriculum to standards (3.2.10)
+Impact of Collaborative Activity: Mapping Curriculum to Standards (3.2.10)

-Collaborative activities around mapping the curriculum to state or other content standards improves teaching and student learning in the school.
+Collaborative activities around mapping the curriculum to state or other content standards improve teaching and student learning in the school.